bluebyt/Wayfire-dots/README.md

 # Wayfire-dots
 Wayfire is a 3D Wayland compositor
 Warning: This guide is for Archlinux and it doesn't provide any installer.
 Some steps might not be completed.
-For more information go see [Wayfire wiki](https://github.com/WayfireWM/wayfire/wiki)
+For more information, please refer to the Wayfire wiki [Wayfire wiki](https://github.com/WayfireWM/wayfire/wiki)

 ![wayfire_screensho001](https://github.com/bluebyt/Wayfire-dots/assets/18442224/541acff1-62ed-4c53-9538-76b708600981)